 Among the administrative functions of PhilHealth is to determine requirements and issue guidelines for the accreditation of public and private health provider organizations for the provision of the basic minimum service package prescribed by PhilHealth.
-Consequently, it is tasked to create and authorize Local Health Insurance Offices - recently transformed into PhilHealth Regional Offices - to negotiate and enter into contracts with these health care providers.
+Consequently, it is tasked to create and authorize Local Health Insurance confinement and services rendered.
+The benefit rates for accredited tertiary hospitals in the Philippines will be used in computing the reimbursable amount.